ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/synchronization/configurations.markdown

-﻿#Synchronization configurations
+#Synchronization configurations

-RavenFS uses configuration items during the file synchronization process.
+RavenFS uses the configuration items during the file synchronization process.
 This article describes their meaning and format.

 ##Raven/Synchronization/VersionHilo

 Used by HiLo algorithm to store "Hi" value.
-HiLo method is used to generate file versions stored in metadata.
+HiLo method is used to generate file versions stored in the metadata.

 {CODE-BLOCK:json}
 {